How can I make a payment?

 * credit card limits may apply

-To pay 24 hours a day using your credit card* (Visa or MasterCard), please call 1300 669 344 .
+To pay 24 hours a day using your credit card* (Visa or Mastercard), please call 1300 669 344 .

 You will need the reference number appearing on the Payment Remittance Advice.